JustAGhost23/farmers_collective/README.md

 # farmers_collective
-The project is a sub-part of a larger project under the Google AI for Social Good programme and is in collaboration with IIT Delhi, Gram Vaani and CCD. <br>
+The project is a sub-part of a larger project under the Google AI for Social Good programme and is in collaboration with IIT Delhi, Gram Vaani and CCD.
 Developed a tool using the ODK Collect Framework to introduce digitalization and help overcome problems of the farmers. <br>
 Currently exploring options to develop a digital market for the price surveillance of the crops keeping in mind the CoRE Stack : Commoning for Resilience and Equality.